 Can I design an app on my own?

 Yes, you can.
 It takes a lot of knowledge and practice to design a good one.
 But if you are determined enough, it is no rocket science.
+You can also use pre-made design templates for your ease.
 But we would recommend you to hire a designer to get it done quickly and professionally as it takes technical training and basic coding knowledge.

 If you want to make money by designing apps for others, invest your resources in it.
 But just for one mobile application of yours, learning from scratch is not worth it.

 You see, to make an app is not that hard.
-We have provided you with a complete guide on how to design your app.
-From all the detailed 7 steps to tools, tips, and examples, we have covered every information you need to have.
+We have provided you with a complete guide on how to design your application.
+From all the detailed 7 steps to design an application, tools, tips, and examples, we have covered every information you need to have.

 So, what are you waiting for?
 Get started and design your own mobile application, NOW!